rodAlm08/Final_Project_Dissertation/README.md

 ## System Evaluation
 The project is evaluated against the objectives set in the introduction, presenting results and discussing strengths and weaknesses ([source](#system-evaluation)).

+## Project Proposal
+The project proposal, available in the file [proposal.tex](proposal.tex), outlines the initial plan, objectives, and scope of the Biometric Data Analysis in Digital Game Scenario project.

+## Research Ethics Approval Application Form
+The Research Ethics Approval Application form, available in the file [Research Ethics Approval Application Form.docx](Research%20Ethics%20Approval%20Application%20Form.docx), provides details regarding the ethical considerations and approval sought for the research project.

 ---
 *This project is developed by Rodrigo Almeida as part of the academic work at Atlantic Technological University (ATU), Galway.*